Line no. 41 is out of service until autumn, and line no. 42 has shortened intervals of 30 minutes until the end of August.

 The route of the tram No 42:

-You can purchase tickets for the tram 42 in our e-shop, from the controller on board, or at the tourist information centers (12 Rytířská Street in Prague 1 or at the Old Town Hall in Prague: 1 Old Town Square, Prague 1).
+We are happy to arrange tickets for tram 42 for you, so do not hesitate to contact us.
+You can also buy them from the controller on board, or at the tourist information centers (12 Rytířská Street in Prague 1 or at the Old Town Hall in Prague: 1 Old Town Square, Prague 1).

 Tickets: